bhushanpatil288/Beauty-Salon/README.md

 ## Recent Updates

+- **Interactive Status Management**: Upgraded the Admin Dashboard appointments table with an inline "Action" column to instantly change appointment statuses (Pending, Confirmed, Completed, Cancelled).
+Updates are made optimistically in the UI and persisted via a new `PATCH /appointments/admin/:id/status` endpoint.
+- **Improved Booking Logic**: New appointments now default to a `pending` state.
+The scheduling algorithm was updated to properly parse populated service data and aggressively ignore `cancelled` appointments, thereby freeing up time slots.
 - **Admin Dashboard**: Built a fully functional `AdminDashboard.tsx` page at `/admin/dashboard` showing live appointment stats (booked / completed / cancelled counts) and a full appointments table with customer name, phone, date, time, color-coded status badge, duration, and notes.
 Appointments are populated server-side with user data via Mongoose `.populate()`.
 - **Admin Route Guards**: Added a dedicated `src/routes/` folder containing `ProtectedRoute.tsx` (user auth) and `AdminProtectedRoute.tsx` (admin-only — redirects non-admins to home and unauthenticated users to `/login/admin`).
 Both exported from a barrel `index.ts`.
 - **`adminAuth` Middleware**: Added server-side `adminAuth` middleware that validates the JWT cookie and enforces `role === "admin"` before granting access to admin-only endpoints.